federgraph/RiggVar-RG38/doc/RotaForm1.md

 ## Legend

-There is a legend in RotaForm 1.
+There is a legend in RotaForm1.
 It shows the order of the display items.

 You can use button **LG** to see it while *display list* drawing is active.
 While you are at it, also try button **LC**, it will change the color scheme used for the individual display items.